glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 }
 ```

-## Detailed design
+## Detailed design<a name="detailed-design"/>

-A type may conform to `BitwiseCopyable` whenever it is merely an aggregation of values which are themselves `BitwiseCopyable`.
+Primitive types which can be copied bitwise are conformed to `BitwiseCopyable`--see [Builtin module changes](builtin-module-changes).
-When a type is declared to conform to `BitwiseCopyable`, the compiler checks that it is such an aggregation (see [Explicit conformance to `BitwiseCopyable`]()()).
+A type may conform to `BitwiseCopyable` whenever it is merely an aggregate (enum or struct) of values which are themselves `BitwiseCopyable`.
-If it is not, diagnostics are emitted.
+When a type is declared to conform to `BitwiseCopyable`, the compiler checks that it is such an aggregate (see [Explicit conformance to `BitwiseCopyable`](explicit-conformance)).
-Much of the time, the compiler will automatically generate these conformances for such aggregations (see [Automatic derivation to `BitwiseCopyable`](#automatic-derivation)).
+Much of the time, the compiler will automatically generate these conformances for such aggregates (see [Automatic derivation to `BitwiseCopyable`](#automatic-derivation)).

 ## Explicit conformance of `BitwiseCopyable`<a name="explicit-conformance"/>